 My best friend doesn't talk to me anymore.
-She has all new friends now.
-Should I ask her what I did wrong?
+Should I ask what I did wrong?

 This is a tough one.
 If you really like your friend, you might want to tell her that she hurt your feelings.
 You can ask her why she doesn't want to hang out anymore.

 But remember that as you get older, it's normal for your friends to change.
 Kids start liking new things, and they make friends with kids who are into the same stuff.
 So it could be that your friend just found kids who had more in common with her now than you do.
 It isn't your fault, and it doesn't make you a bad person.

 Try building new friendships with kids who like the same things you do and who you like hanging out with.
 And then you won't have to worry about old friends who aren't around as much anymore.